Guiding our clients with honesty and compassion through a difficult time is what drives everyone at Epstein Family Law.

 Several factors can disqualify a spouse from receiving alimony in Texas.
 The primary conditions for receiving alimony include meeting one of the following criteria:

-- Length of marriage: Alimony is usually only considered for marriages lasting at least 10 years unless special circumstances apply (such as disability or domestic violence).
+- Length of Marriage: Alimony is usually only considered for marriages lasting at least 10 years unless special circumstances apply (such as disability or domestic violence).

-- Ability to support themselves: If the requesting spouse can financially support themselves, alimony is generally not awarded.
+- Ability to Support Themselves: If the requesting spouse can financially support themselves, alimony is generally not awarded.

-- Behavioral issues: If a spouse committed adultery or was guilty of cruel treatment (domestic violence), this can sometimes disqualify them from receiving alimony.
+- Behavioral Issues: If a spouse committed adultery or was guilty of cruel treatment (domestic violence), this can sometimes disqualify them from receiving alimony.

-- Remarriage or cohabitation: If the spouse requesting alimony remarries or begins cohabitating with a new partner, the alimony award can be terminated.
+- Remarriage or Cohabitation: If the spouse requesting alimony remarries or begins cohabitating with a new partner, the alimony award can be terminated.

 Additionally, alimony is less likely to be awarded if both spouses are financially self-sufficient or if one spouse has significant assets that would eliminate the need for support.

-There are a few strategies to avoid paying alimony in Texas, although none are guaranteed to work in every case.
+There are a few strategies to avoid paying alimony in Texas, although none are guaranteed to work in every specific relationship.
 The most common is demonstrating that your spouse does not need financial support, that they have the means to support themselves, or that they do not meet the qualifications for receiving alimony (e.g., no disability or no children requiring care).

 If that is not possible, another option is negotiating a fair settlement.
 If you and your spouse can come to a mutual agreement during divorce negotiations, you might be able to avoid the court ordering alimony by agreeing to an equitable distribution of assets.